GooseCoder/doctors-list-app/README.md

 ## What is My Doctors List

-Is a next generation search and appointment management ("comming soon...") platform for you next customer, find the ones that need what you offer, with this simple and painless tool.
+It's a next generation search and appointment management ("comming soon...") platform for you next customer, find the ones that need what you offer, with this simple and painless tool.

 ## How to use the App